Large Format Retail presenting compelling opportunities for investors

 A resilient retail model

-Unlike internal shopping centres that face direct competition from e-commerce, LFR assets function as both physical storefronts and distribution or pick-up centres.
+Unlike internal shopping centres that face direct competition from e-commerce, LFR assets function as both physical storefronts and distribution centres or pick-up points.
 This dual role enables them to work with, rather than against, online retail, in turn positioning them as a key component of the evolving omnichannel retail environment.

 Additionally, LFR assets have the potential to evolve in the long term to support last-mile logistics and e-commerce supply chains, further reinforcing their value proposition in a rapidly changing retail landscape.